Brevan Howard — Concept Direction

 ↳

-An early design direction concept we created while working with global hedge fund Brevan Howard.
+Another early design direction concept we created while working with our client Brevan Howard, a leading global hedge fund.

-The all caps headlines and dark moody tonality felt a little too modern and editorial, but much of the exploratory work in this concept influenced the final direction.

-The irregular grid allowed the content to flow without feeling too constrained.
-The image-driven layouts paired with slick typography created a contemporary look and feel that differentiates Brevan Howard within a traditionally reserved industry.
+This minimal direction set rich imagery and simple typography against a breathable white background to create a calm and sophisticated feel.
+Information was neatly organized to lead the viewer down the page, while using typographic hierarchy to create visual appeal and tension.